-- Tutor Groups (smaller groups of students who meet weekly with a designated Trinity tutor for worship and prayer, theological reflection, encouragement, and who serve the wider community together in practical ways)
+- Tutor groups: These smaller groups of students meet weekly with a designated Trinity tutor for worship and prayer, theological reflection, encouragement, and serve the wider community together in practical ways.

-- The gathered community’s practices of spiritual disciplines and spiritual retreats
+- The gathered community’s practices of morning prayer and worship, spiritual disciplines and spiritual retreats

 - Church placement experiences